-Given that global discourse and cross-cultural literacy are essential in today’s world, RISD Global spearheads a range of learning opportunities on campus, online and abroad.
-The office serves as a hub for all globally focused experiences at RISD—from supporting reciprocal exchanges of ideas and practices to global engagements that broaden perspectives and other opportunities to connect students, faculty and partners with diverse approaches to making around the world.
+Recognizing the importance of global discourse and cross-cultural literacy, RISD Global spearheads a range of learning opportunities on campus, online and abroad.
+The office serves as a hub for globally focused experiences at RISD—from supporting reciprocal exchanges of ideas and practices to global engagements that broaden perspectives and other opportunities designed to connect students, faculty and partners with diverse approaches to making around the world.

-RISD’s European Honors Program (EHP) offers highly motivated and self-directed juniors and seniors the opportunity to live and study in Rome, a city infused with art historical significance and pulsing with cultural life.
-Housed in the Palazzetto Cenci, a 16th-century palace within walking distance of the Vatican, the Pantheon, the Coliseum and the Roman Forum, EHP invites students to explore individual interests in the fine arts, architecture and design.
+RISD in Rome’s European Honors Program (EHP) offers highly motivated and self-directed juniors and seniors the opportunity to live and study in Rome, a city infused with art historical significance and pulsing with cultural life.
+Housed in the Palazzetto Cenci, a 16th-century palace within walking distance of the Vatican, the Pantheon, the Coliseum and the Roman Forum, the 21-week program invites students to explore individual interests in the fine arts, architecture and design.

 As a means of helping students to become globally engaged citizens, RISD encourages faculty mobility and global engagement through practice, research and teaching.
 Faculty are invited to apply for a Global Faculty Fellowship to pursue globally focused research, along with grants that support Global Engagement for Curricular Development.
 In addition, they propose and lead Wintersession and summer courses abroad.